ssnair610/EMR-blockchain/README.md

-# Inter-operabke Blockchain for EMRs
+# A Transfer based inter-operable block chain for
+ EMRs
 # Vivek gae